CTF-handbooks/map-maker-handbook/maker-handbook.md

 * If you are making a map for the official CTF server, it is important to note that your map should be unique and not similar to the maps that already exist in the game.

     > "The design of a map should encourage differing gameplay and tactics." - -sniper-
+* The design of a map shouldn't give any team advantages (such as having a better position or more resources).
+All teams should have an equal chance of winning.
 * Using certain mods on the world the map-making takes place might cause unpredicted problems to the finished map.
 Switching Minetest or CTF game versions in the midst of the map-making process might also cause problems.

 ### 3. Creating the World